-Leah Wulfman is a Carrier Bag architect, educator, digital puppeteer, media artist, and occasional writer based in Los Angeles.
-They are currently the Visiting Teaching Fellow at the School of Architecture at Taliesin teaching both a Design Studio TWITCH PLAYS HOMESTEADING and a Seminar Supply Chain Detailing.
-Leah is also adjunct faculty at SCI-Arc and ArtCenter's Media Design Practices (MDP) Program, and recently taught the Summer Design Studio and Technology Seminar at UCLA Architecture and Urban Design (AUD) IDEAS.
+Leah Wulfman is a Carrier Bag architect, educator, game designer, digital puppeteer, and occasional writer.
 Trained as an architect, Wulfman has been assembling hybrid virtual and physical spaces in order to prototype new relationships to technology and nature, as well as challenge normative ideologies so often reinforced by technology and architecture.
-In addition to mixed-reality installations that play with and emphasize the physical, material basis of everything digital, they are presently working on a writing series Living off the Land—traversing a variety of themes like ‘Deep Unlearning,’ Stone Soupercomputers, GamerGirl Bath Water, and our potential interactions with a Jacaranda Tree in full bloom witnessed through Google Earth.
+In addition to mixed reality installations that play with and emphasize the physical, material basis of everything digital, they are presently working on a research series focusing on gamified environments, interactions and materials—traversing a variety of themes like ‘Deep Unlearning,’ Stone Soupercomputers, GamerGirl Bath Water, and our potential interactions with a Jacaranda Tree in full bloom witnessed through Google Earth.